Coronavirus: New Zealand has 14 new cases of Covid-19; total now 66 says Director-General of Health

 Just over 1200 lab tests were carried out yesterday.
 There have now been more than 6000 tests for the virus.

-Two cases announced yesterday were possible cases of community tranmission.
+Two cases announced yesterday were possible cases of community transmission.
 There has still been no firm link to overseas travel identified.

 Bloomfield said he understood people in the areas where those two people lived would be concerned but asked they continue good hygiene practices and maintain social distancing while investigations continued.